 A good build comes down to four decisions:

 - Room size first.
-Measure width, ceiling height, and depth before buying anything.
+Measure width, ceiling height, and depth before buying anything — our golf simulator room size guide has the exact minimum dimensions, and if you’re working with a tight room our best golf simulator for small space picks cover the monitors that fit it.
 A radar monitor like the R10 needs ball-flight space behind you; photometric units like the GC3 don’t.

 - Launch monitor type.
 Photometric (camera) units are more accurate indoors and need no ball travel; radar units are cheaper but want more space.